Dependency Injection

 Bind(Type key, object value)

-is a non-generic alternative of the Bind<TKey>(TKey value)
+is a non-generic alternative to Bind<TKey>(TKey value)

 using AlchemyBow.Core.IoC;